 Where the Heck Is Kanab, Utah?

 Kanab can be found just north of the Arizona state line in southern Utah.
-Like many towns of the region, Kanab is surrounded by red rock cliffs, which provide stunning scenery, for anyone fortunate enough to visit the area.
+Like many towns in the region, Kanab is surrounded by red rock cliffs, which provide stunning scenery for anyone fortunate enough to visit the area.
 And for those who choose to wander out on a nearby hiking trail, there awaits an invigorating outdoor adventure with plenty of stimulating desert vistas.

 The Squaw Trail

-As one travels across the Southwest, it seems like that every settlement of any size, has its town initials displayed somewhere high.
+As one travels across the Southwest, it seems like every settlement of any size has its town initials displayed somewhere high.
 Kanab is no exception, for it has a large white "K" that adorns one of its red rock buttes.
-And that is how the K Trail got its name, for its skirts the hill with the letter "K".
+And that is how the K Trail got its name, for its skirts the hill with the letter "K."

 For easy walking try the winding footpath, as it follows the base of the K hill for several miles.
 The views of the red rock cliffs that tower above your head are incredible.
 Look closely for hawks and eagles, as you might spot a few of these raptors, cruising along on the updrafts.